image

-Tips for shooting panoramas
+Tips for shooting panos

 Practice makes perfect

 Pano is an advanced tool, but sometimes you may not get the results you expect.
-We definitely encourage you to experiment and have fun; after your first few panoramas, you'll be a natural.
+We definitely encourage you to experiment and have fun; after your first few panos, you'll be a natural.
 Here are a few quick tips to get you going:

 Distance